Modular Homes Consumer Guide

 Prefab home prices will vary depending where you live.
-A general guide is that stick-built houses cost upwards of $150 per square foot while mobile/manufactured homes will cost $40-$80 per sq. ft.
+A general estimate is that stick-built houses cost upwards of $150 per square foot while mobile aka manufactured homes will cost $40-$80 per sq. ft.
 Modular housing prices will be about $90-$150 per sq. ft.
-For more precise pricing estimates, use our directory of modular builders.
+For more precise pricing estimates, use our directory of home builders.
 These veteran builders will be able to give you accurate constuction prices based on your personal building situation and your preferred floor plan.
 Also, read our article about modular home prices.

-Prefabricated modular homes allow you to afford the home that has all the options you want.
-You can have a basement, multiple levels, extra bedrooms, increased green energy efficiency and additional insulation in your luxuy home.
-Modular builders allow you to select different custom options so you can have the floor plan of your dreams.
-You can now enjoy your perfect home at a lower price - made possible by the efficiency of prefab construction.
+Prefabricated modular houses allow you to afford the home that has all the options you want.
+You can have a basement, multiple levels, extra bedrooms, increased energy efficiency and additional insulation in your luxuy home.
+Modular home manufacturers allow you to select different custom options so you can have the floor plan of your dreams.
+You can now enjoy your dream home at a lower price - made possible by the efficiency of prefab technology.

 Modular housing looks just like traditionally built homes.
-The big difference is that these homes are pre-built in factories and assembled on-site.
-This process provides time savings since construction on the modular building can begin in the factory while the site preparation work is being done (leveling of ground, laying foundation, etc.) and weather delays don't slow down the factory construction.
+The big difference is that these prefab homes are pre-built in factories and assembled on-site.
+This process provides time savings since construction on the modular building can begin in the factory while the site preparation work is being done (leveling of ground, laying foundation, etc.) and weather delays don't slow down the work in the climate-controlled space.
 Don't take our word on the beauty of these houses.
 Explore our gallery of modular home floor plans highlighting hundreds of prefab home plans from builders across the construction industry.
 Keep in mind that you can use these plans as a starting point and customize them to suit all your needs.

 Homebuyers Comparison Chart